ssk113/Registration-form/README.md

-A simple registration form built using NodeJS and MongoDB
+A simple registration form site built using NodeJS and MongoDB